 Two works are available below.
-The first is a "Guide to Fair and Square Redistricting."
+The first is a "Guide to Fair Redistricting."
 This Guide is written for citizens, advocates and members of redistricting commissions, as well as legislators and judges.
-The Guide discusses why Fair Maps are so important, describes explicitly how to construct maps that eradicate gerrymandering and presents examples of such maps The Guide then highlights the essence of a new procedure for drawing fair legislative maps.
+The Guide explains why fair maps are important, discusses the key element of a fair map, and provides evaluated examples of fair maps for a wide range of states.
+The Guide then presents a ready overview of a new procedure for building fair maps.

-The second work, "Fair and Square Redistricting," details, justifies and applies this new approach for constructing fair district maps.
-The procedure is deliberately transparent, systematic and research-based.
-It can be, and was, implemented by hand.
+The second work, "Fair and Square Redistricting," is a research article that details, justifies and applies the new approach for constructing fair district maps.
+The procedure is transparent, nonpartisan and straightforward.
 The approach can be used to construct fair maps of Congressional or State Legislative districts, or of any other jurisdiction.